 Fly spray is another common source of poisoning.
 Cover the aquarium and air pump before spraying.

-Chlorine Burning After Water Change.
+Chlorine or Chloramine Burning After Water Change.

 Symptoms: Fish breathing heavily or gasping at the surface after a water change.
 The fish will appear pale, and later may shed mucus and develop red patches on the body or fins.